 December 7 & 8 in Philadelphia.
 Here’s more about our venue, schedule, and attendance information coming soon.

-SRCCON:WORK is a brand new event for 2017, a small conference that digs deeply into how we as a community take care of each other and take on the hard work of journalism.
-It builds on the collaborative, peer-driven conference SRCCON, where over four years we have brought hundreds of members of the news-code community together for hands-on sessions exploring the cultural and technical ideas that push journalism forward.
+SRCCON:WORK explores how we as a community can help each other take on the hard work of journalism.
+This new, two-day event builds on conversations emerging from SRCCON, our hands-on conference that gathers members of the news-code community each summer to take on the cultural and technical ideas that push newsrooms forward.

 - Collaboration & teamwork.
-Tech teams often end up in silos, but building relationships that amplify complementary skills can lead to code and stories that change readers’ lives.
+Tech teams often end up in silos, but building relationships can amplify complementary skills, and lead to the kind of code and stories that change readers’ lives.
 Let’s share strategies that help us manage and mentor each other, and develop happy, functional teams that communicate and coordinate across newsrooms.